Flips in Two-dimensional Hypertriangulations: Introduction to Hypertriangulations

 \begin{definition} A \emph{level-$k$ hypersimplicial subdivision} of $A$ is a tiling of $\conv{\Level{A}{k}}$ with projected faces of $\Delta_n^{(k)}$ that remains a tiling under any sufficiently small perturbation of $A$. \end{definition}

 Note that Definition~\ref{def:level-k_hypersimplicial_subdivision} allows for projections of faces of dimension larger than $2$, which are convex polygons with possibly more than three edges.
 In contrast to hypertriangulations, Conditions (V) and (E) of Definition~\ref{def:level-k_hypertriangulation} do not suffice to distinguish hypersimplicial subdivisions from other tilings of $A$.
-Take for example a set $A$ of four points whose convex hull is a triangle.
+Take for example a set $A$ consisting of three points spanning a triangle with a fourth point inside this triangle.
 Then $\conv{\Level{A}{2}}$ is a convex hexagon, which we may tile as shown in the left panel of Figure~\ref{fig:nonhyper}.
 All edges satisfy Condition (E), but this tiling cannot be obtained as projection of faces of the octahedron $\Delta_4^{(2)}$.

 Similarly, two different hypersimplicial subdivisions may lead to geometrically identical tilings.
 See the right panel in Figure~\ref{fig:nonhyper}, in which we cannot distinguish between the lower right triangle being the projection of a tetrahedron or of its $2$-dimensional face whose projected image (which is the triangle) contains the projected fourth vertex.
 These two choices are treated as different subdivisions, with the latter being a refinement of the former.
 To disambiguate the situation, we will draw the projection of the fourth vertex only if the triangle is the projection of the tetrahedron but not if it is the projection of a $2$-dimensional face of the tetrahedron.